 We have made it part of our business to understand and share information on the more common skin conditions that our products may help.
 We are not dermatologists, however we have been able to help customers find skin friendly remedies to various conditions.

-Keratosis pilarus appears and/or becomes worse with skin that is experiencing intense dryness.
+Keratosis pilaris appears and/or becomes worse with skin that is experiencing intense dryness.
 Keratin will build up in the hair follicle, leaving a raised bump which can range in size from a tiny spot to an acne sized bump, resulting in the appearance of chicken like skin.

 Applying creams, oils, serums as a first move can sometimes exacerbate a condition because the root cause is not treated.
 Excess keratin should be removed gently with a cleanser that nourishes and moisturizes at the same time.

-It should without saying that prevention of KP must also come from proper hydration of the skin, starting with one’s diet and water consumption.
+It should without saying that prevention of KP chicken skin must also come from proper hydration of the skin, starting with one’s diet and water consumption.
 Our skin can be a mirror of what we consume.
 Research has documented changes in skin anatomy due to excessive sugar and caffeine.
 Nicotine manifests in dryness and fine-line skin wrinkles, particularly in the delicate skin of the face.